 NER is comprised of 20 counties that are predominately rural in nature, and four judicial circuits: 3, 4, 7 and 8.
 The region's Child Protective Investigations program operates with 3 CPI Operations Managers, 9 CPI Program Administrators, 8 Family Services Specialists, 6 Field Support Consultants, 51 CPI Supervisors, 47 Senior CPIs, 247 CPIs (Plus 12 OPS CPIs), and a total of 51 CPI Units.

-Chart 1 below provides the number of intakes received monthly by the region and circuit for Fiscal Year 2016/2017.
+Chart 1 below provides the number of intakes received monthly by the region and circuit for Fiscal Year 2017/2018 in comparison to Fiscal Year 2016/2017.

 Chart 1: